 Automate your physical inventory management & tracking

-As your ecommerce business grows and inventory becomes more expensive or challenging to track and manage in-house, it might be time to partner with an ecommerce fulfillment company to support you.
+As your ecommerce business grows and inventory becomes more expensive or challenging to track and manage in-house, it might be time to partner with an ecommerce fulfilment company to support you.

-ShipBob is a best-in-class 3PL with premium fulfillment technology.
-Since our global fulfillment network is powered by the same technology, you can easily manage stock across our network, improve inventory turnover rate and days sales in inventory, and reduce your inventory carrying costs to save your business money.
+ShipBob is a best-in-class 3PL with premium fulfilment technology.
+Since our global fulfilment network is powered by the same technology, you can easily manage stock across our network, improve inventory turnover rate and days sales in inventory, and reduce your inventory carrying costs to save your business money.

-ShipBob’s built-in inventory management tools make SKU management much easier, allowing you to track, manage, and update SKUs across multiple fulfillment center locations, which would otherwise be troublesome to track via spreadsheets or multiple dashboards.
+ShipBob’s built-in inventory management tools make SKU management much easier, allowing you to track, manage, and update SKUs across multiple fulfilment centre locations, which would otherwise be troublesome to track via spreadsheets or multiple dashboards.